18ksharma/cycleshare/README.md

 * Implement Likes on a specific bike
 * Add rating to other users
 * Show posts only a certain distance away (filtering)
-* display location of bike in a range
+* display location of bike in a range bubble (like airbnb)
 * Adding comments to posts
 * Press and hold to delete posts on the profilefragment